 Ready access to large amounts of computing power has been a persistent goal of computer scientists for decades.
-Since the 1960s, visions of computing utilities as pervasive and as simple as the telephone have driven users and system designers.
-[54] It was recognized in the 1970s that such power could be achieved inexpensively with collections of small devices rather than expensive single supercomputers.
-Interest in schemes for managing distributed processors [68, 21, 18] became so popular that there was even once a minor controversy over the meaning of the word "distributed."
-[25]
+Since the 1960s, visions of computing utilities as pervasive and as simple as the telephone have driven system designers.
+[53] It was recognized in the 1970s that such power could be achieved inexpensively with collections of small devices rather than expensive single supercomputers.
+Interest in schemes for managing distributed processors [65, 25, 22] became so popular that there was even once a minor controversy over the meaning of the word "distributed."
+[29]

-As this early work made it clear that distributed computing was feasible, researchers began to take notice that distributed computing would be difficult.
-When messages may be lost, corrupted, or delayed, robust algorithms must be used in order to build a coherent (if not controllable) system.
-[40, 39, 19, 53] Such lessons were not lost on the system designers of the early 1980s.
-Production systems such as Locus [77] and Grapevine [16] wrestled with the fundamental tension between consistency, availability, and performance in distributed systems.
+As this early work made it clear that distributed computing was feasible, theoretical researchers began to notice that distributed computing would be difficult.
+When messages may be lost, corrupted, or delayed, precise algorithms must be used in order to build an understandable (if not controllable) system.
+[44, 43, 23] Such lessons were not lost on the system designers of the early 1980s.
+Production systems such as Locus [74] and Grapevine [20] recognized the fundamental tension between consistency and availability in the face of failures.

 In this environment, the Condor project was born.
-At the University of Wisconsin, Miron Livny combined his doctoral thesis on cooperative processing [47] with the powerful Crystal Multicomputer [24] designed by Dewitt, Finkel, and Solomon and the novel Remote Unix [46] software designed by Michael Litzkow.
+At the University of Wisconsin, Miron Livny combined his 1983 doctoral thesis on cooperative processing [51] with the powerful Crystal Multicomputer [28] designed by Dewitt, Finkel, and Solomon and the novel Remote UNIX [50] software designed by Litzkow.
 The result was Condor, a new system for distributed computing.
 In contrast to the dominant centralized control model of the day, Condor was unique in its insistence that every participant in the system remain free to contribute as much or as little as it cared to.